Hexworks/zircon/README.md

 which holds fore/background colors and modifiers.

 ### Modifiers
-When working with [TextCharacter]s apart from giving them color you might want to apply some special [Modifier] to them like `UNDERLINE` or `VERTICAL_FLIP`.
+When working with [Tile]s apart from giving them color you might want to apply some special [Modifier] to them like `UNDERLINE` or `VERTICAL_FLIP`.
 You can do this by picking the right [Modifier] from the [Modifiers] class.
-You can set any number of [Modifier]s to each [TextCharacter] individually and when you refresh your [Terminal] by calling `flush` on it you will see them applied.
+You can set any number of [Modifier]s to each [Tile] individually and when you refresh your [TileGrid] by calling `flush` on it you will see them applied.

 ### TileGraphics
-An image built from [TextCharacter]s with color and style information.
+An image built from [Tile]s with color and style information.
-These are completely in memory and not visible, but can be used when drawing on other [DrawSurface]s, like a [Screen] or a [Terminal].
-In other words [TileGraphic]s are like real images but composed of [TextCharacter]s to create ASCII art and the like.
+These are completely in memory and not visible, but can be used when drawing on other [DrawSurface]s, like a [Screen] or a [TileGrid].
+In other words [TileGraphic]s are like real images but composed of [Tile]s to create ASCII art and the like.

 ### Screens

-[Screen]s are in-memory representations of your [Terminal].
-They are double buffered which means that you write to a back-buffer and when you `refresh` your [Screen] only the changes will be written to the backing [Terminal] instance.
-Multiple [Screen]s can be attached to the same [Terminal] object which means that you can have more than one screen in your app and you can switch between them simultaneously by using the `display` method.
+[Screen]s are in-memory representations of your [TileGrid].
+They are double buffered which means that you write to a back-buffer and when you `refresh` your [Screen] only the changes will be written to the backing [TileGrid] instance.
+Multiple [Screen]s can be attached to the same [TileGrid] object which means that you can have more than one screen in your app and you can switch between them simultaneously by using the `display` method.
 [Screen]s also let you use [Component]s like [Button]s and [Panel]s.